 Who is responsible for the risk?
-Do not forget to assign a team member to oversee this risk, identifying and analysing it is well and good but finding the right team member to own this risk is as important.
+Do not forget to assign a team member to oversee this risk, identifying and analyzing it is well and good but finding the right team member to own this risk is as important.
 There may be a team member who is more skilled or experienced dealing with the assigned risk, this member should then lead this risk to resolve it!
-This is an important stage, it sounds like a formality but time and time again organisations do not manage this stage correctly.
+This is an important stage, it sounds like a formality but time and time again organizations do not manage this stage correctly.

 4. Respond to the Risk

 Now that the risk has been assigned, this member of the team needs to develop a strategy, a contingency plan, or a preventive plan to mitigate this risk.
 The risk can then be acted upon as to how you prioritized it and this can be added to your Risk register.